-- Michelle MacFarlane and Becky Thomas, from the University of Utah’s Book Arts Program, will lead a workshop on the history of the field journal, culminating in creating your own (4/27);
+- Michelle MacFarlane and Becky Thomas, from the University of Utah’s Book Arts Program, led a workshop on the history of the field journal, culminating in creating your own (4/27);

-- Scientific illustrator Natalia Wilkins-Tyler will teach a nature sketching class for all skill levels (5/4);
+- Scientific illustrator Natalia Wilkins-Tyler taught a nature sketching class for all skill levels (5/4);

-- NHMU’s botanist Elizabeth Johnson and entomologist Christy Bills lead a nature walk through the foothills above Salt Lake City, in which participants will learn to mount their own specimens (5/11);
+- NHMU’s botanist Elizabeth Johnson and entomologist Christy Bills led a nature walk through the foothills above Salt Lake City, in which participants learned to mount their own specimens (5/11);

-- Michelle MacFarlane and Becky Thomas team up again for a nature poetry workshop based on field work experiences (5/18).
+- Michelle MacFarlane and Becky Thomas teamed up again for a nature poetry workshop based on field work experiences (5/18).

-And April 27th marks the dedication of the NHMU’s section of the Poetry Path, with the Library portion of the path still in the design phase.
+And April 27th marked the dedication of the NHMU’s section of the Poetry Path, with the Library portion of the path still in the design phase.

 Former Utah Poet Laureate Katharine Coles is the program’s Poet-in-Residence in Salt Lake City.
 Coles’ seventh collection of poems, Wayward, will be published in June 2019; her memoir, Look Both Ways, was released in 2018.
 From 2012–2015, she worked as co-PI with computer scientist Miriah Meyer on the Poemage visualization tool.
 In 2010, she traveled to Antarctica to write poems under the auspices of the National Science Foundation’s Antarctic Artists and Writers Program.
 She has also received grants and fellowships from the NEA, the NEH, and the Guggenheim Foundation.
 She is founding co-director of the Utah Symposium in Science and Literature and a Distinguished Professor at the University of Utah.